Updated: Jun 24

 I was glad to hold space for him, allowing him to leave years of baggage on this side of the grave, to watch the specters of the past rise-up with haunting chills and then find peace.
-Their resurrections and release left Jamie feeling weightless, but I struggled to keep his unleashed burdens separate from my own.
+Their resurrections and release left Jamie feeling weightless.
+On the other hand I struggled to keep his unleashed burdens separate from my own.
 Inevitably, some of our stories overlapped, and got crammed under my memories’ bed – food for those monsters I hadn’t yet faced.

 I wasn’t informed of his death, or what his burial arrangements were.
 He simply stopped coming.
 When I called, his hospice worker told me he’d died alone in his small apartment.
 The people responsible for his affects had come and claimed everything already and his records were kept private.
 It was as if our work together over the past two months were a figment of my imagination.

 “So, you haven’t ever processed Jamie’s death and how it impacted you, have you?”